SBA EIDL Funding Timeline: What To Expect During Application, Approval, & Processing

 How Long Is The EIDL Funding Timeline?

+Many anxious business owners need to know how long does getting an EIDL loan take, so let’s start there.
 After applying for an EIDL, most applicants will receive a funding decision within 21 days.
 If approved, disbursements are typically made within a week.
 However, be aware that the EIDL approval timeline can vary based on how many applications the SBA is processing.

 EIDL Funding Timeline: From Application To Account Deposit

-This is the part that eats up the most time.
-The ways of the SBA are mysterious indeed, but whatever they do takes around 21 days.
 Unfortunately, there’s not a whole lot you can do here other than check on the status of your EIDL application.

 Processing & Account Deposit